tomdns/blog/articles/shield-impacts.md

 In my case I use *smoothstep* instead of *step* to have a smoother transition of values instead of either 0 or 1, but step is easier to explain.

 The *t* value is used to drive the step/smoothstep of the distances, meaning a bigger *t* will make the ring travel further.
-We only need the time of impact so we can do *1 - saturate((_Time.y - t) / length)*, meaning that at the time of impact *t = _Time.y* (ring is stepped at 0), and as _Time.y goes up *t* will naturally go up to 1 maximum, capped by the saturate function that clamps the value between 0 and 1.
+We only need the time of impact so we can do *1 - saturate(_Time.y - t)*, meaning that at the time of impact *t = _Time.y* (ring is stepped at 0), and as _Time.y goes up *t* will naturally go up to 1 maximum, capped by the saturate function that clamps the value between 0 and 1.
 Each ring also gets multiplied by its *t* value, so that as it travels it also fades to black.

 Here's some sample code